SeaFormer++: Squeeze-enhanced Axial Transformer for Mobile Visual Recognition

 \paragraph{Impact of upsample module design} We compare three different upsampling strategies: direct bilinear interpolation, MobileNetV2-based upsample module, and standard convolution-based upsample module.

 In this section, the effects of three upsampling strategies on model performance were compared.
 The direct interpolation approach, while requiring the least parameters (1.7M) and computational effort (0.3G FLOPs), resulted in the lowest mIoU (33.7\%) and the least latency (20ms), suggesting limited complexity handling.
 The MobileNetV2-based lightweight upsampling improved mIoU to 35.5\% with a slight latency increase to 22ms, offering a balanced performance enhancement.
+The main components in the MobileNetV2-based upsampling module are 1x1 convolutional layers.
+From the table we conclude that 1x1 convolutional layers in the upsampling module contribute a minor increase in parameter count (+0.6M), which has a negligible impact on latency (+2ms) with a significant performance boost, from mIoU 33.7 to mIoU 35.5, demonstrating the effectiveness of our model design.
 The standard convolution-based module, although yielding the highest mIoU (35.7\%), did so at the cost of increased parameters (2.7M), computation (0.4G FLOPs), and latency (30ms).
 These findings highlight a trade-off between performance and speed in upsampling choices, with the MobileNetV2-based module providing an optimal balance for dense prediction tasks on resource-constrained devices.

 \paragraph{Impact of loss function} We incrementally add four loss function components—classification loss, output similarity loss, feature similarity loss, and cross-model classification loss—to assess their contribution to model performance.